opsec-ee/rtka-u/code/core/read_first.md

+Mathematical Rigor are perfect and can be found within the pages.

-The code here is incomplete and won't compile until I've released more completed files.
+The C Code demonstrations are incomplete to compile and run until I've released more files.

 The mathematical equations are being strictly followed and are the deciding factors for the forthcoming code base and modules that are in current production.